Mastodon

 The Hunter notices the disappearance of children from the streets of Neo York City and begins an independent investigation, despite constantly running-afoul of local police, who are following much the same leads.

 Unlike the police, however, she suspects something supernatural is happening and she’s not wrong, though it isn’t the demons she suspected.
-She soon uncovers the existence of the Strangers, a type of creature born from the beliefs of children, because small children don’t really believe a human would ever kidnap someone and a Stranger is born from their childish beliefs that is must be a monster.
+She soon uncovers the existence of the Strangers, a type of creature born from the beliefs of children, because small children don’t really believe a human would ever kidnap someone.
+The Strangers are born from their childish beliefs that it must be a monster.

-She begins a crusade to end the Stranger threat by violence, because she’s always considered it her highest duty to protect innocent children and she’s joined by a pair of police detective that realize they’re totally out of their depth.
+She begins a crusade to end the Stranger threat by violence, because she’s always considered it her highest duty to protect innocent children and she’s (eventually) joined by a pair of police detectives that realize they’re totally out of their depth.

 Will they end the Strangers, or will the child-eating monsters slip though their fingers?